shannonmoeller/gulp-hb/README.md

 ### Template Context

 The template context is constructed from pre-registered data and file-specific data.
 Pre-registered data is used as the root context for all templates and is set using the `.data()` method.
-File-specific is used as the template context and it set via the [`file.data` property](#file-specific-data-sources).
+File-specific data is used as the template context and is set via the [`file.data`](#file-specific-data-sources) property.

 #### `@` Data Variables